Sub-principles

 AAM Position:

-- All matter infinitely divisible (Axiom 3)
+- All matter is infinitely divisible (Axiom 3)

 - Same structural pattern at all scales